About Jean Jack

 Perhaps most importantly, Jack conveys the quiet dignity of these architectural shapes as she rearranges them, tries them out from different perspectives, composes them in varying color relationships, and emphasizes the specific beauty of different forms.
 One senses that she becomes close to her subjects in the way that other artists grow attached to their human models.
 She paints variations of specific houses from different perspectives and at different times of the year.
 She loves these buildings for their imperfections and idiosyncrasies; and it is both impossible and unimportant to know exactly when or where these places exist, because they are creations of the artist.

 We love our homes because of the intimate details we come to know about them: the way light and shadows settle in our memories.
-Jean Jack knows how to capture the details.
+Jean Jack knows how to capture it.